chrthomsen/pygrametl/docs/quickstart/beginner.rst

     import pygrametl
     from pygrametl.datasources import SQLSource, CSVSource
     from pygrametl.tables import CachedDimension, FactTable

-    # Opening of connections and creation of a ConnectionWrapper.
+    # Opening of connections and creation of a ConnectionWrapper
     sale_conn = sqlite3.connect("sale.sqlite",
             detect_types=sqlite3.PARSE_DECLTYPES)

     dw_string = "host='localhost' dbname='dw' user='dwuser' password='dwpass'"
     dw_conn = psycopg2.connect(dw_string)
     dw_conn_wrapper = pygrametl.ConnectionWrapper(connection=dw_conn)

-    # Creation of data sources for the sales database and the CSV file,
+    # Creation of data sources for the sales database and the CSV file
     # containing extra information about cities and regions in Denmark
     name_mapping = 'book', 'genre', 'city', 'date', 'sale' query = "SELECT book, genre, store, date, sale FROM sale" sale_source = SQLSource(connection=sale_conn, query=query,
             names=name_mapping)

-    region_file_handle = open('region.csv', 'r', 16384)
+    region_file_handle = open('region.csv', 'r', 16384, "utf-8")
     region_source = CSVSource(f=region_file_handle, delimiter=',')

     # Creation of dimension and fact table abstractions for use in the ETL flow
     book_dimension = CachedDimension(
             name='book',
             key='bookid',
             attributes=['book', 'genre'])

     time_dimension = CachedDimension(
             name='time',
             key='timeid',
             attributes=['day', 'month', 'year'])

     location_dimension = CachedDimension(
             name='location',
             key='locationid',
             attributes=['city', 'region'],
             lookupatts=['city'])

     fact_table = FactTable(
             name='facttable',
             keyrefs=['bookid', 'locationid', 'timeid'],
             measures=['sale'])

     # Python function needed to split the date into its three parts
     def split_date(row):
         """Splits a date represented by a datetime into its three parts"""

         # Splitting of the date into parts
         date = row['date']
         row['year'] = date.year
         row['month'] = date.month
         row['day'] = date.day

     # The location dimension is loaded from the CSV file
     [location_dimension.insert(row) for row in region_source]

     # The file handle for the CSV file can then be closed
     region_file_handle.close()

     # Each row in the sales database is iterated through and inserted
     for row in sale_source:

         # Each row is passed to the date split function for splitting
         split_date(row)

         # Lookups are performed to find the key in each dimension for the fact
         # and if the data is not there, it is inserted from the sales row
         row['bookid'] = book_dimension.ensure(row)
         row['timeid'] = time_dimension.ensure(row)

         # The location dimension is pre-filled, so a missing row is an error
         row['locationid'] = location_dimension.lookup(row)
         if not row['locationid']:
             raise ValueError("city was not present in the location dimension")

         # The row can then be inserted into the fact table
         fact_table.insert(row)

     # The data warehouse connection is then ordered to commit and close
     dw_conn_wrapper.commit()
     dw_conn_wrapper.close()

     # Finally, the connection to the sales database is closed
     sale_conn.close()